MoralisWeb3/docs/docs/02-streams-api/useful-streams-options.md

 description: "This page provides information about the various options available when creating a stream with Useful Streams.
 Learn more about the includeContractLogs, includeInternalTxs, and advanced options to customize your stream."
 ---

+This page provides information about the various options available when creating a stream with Useful Streams.
+Learn more about the includeContractLogs, includeInternalTxs, and advanced options to customize your stream.

 ## Include Contract Logs

 The `includeContractLogs` option will include all contract logs in the webhook, should be set to true if you are monitoring a contract.
 If you are monitoring a wallet address you can set this to `true` to also get the contract logs if a wallet interacts with a contract